Radial conformal welding in Liouville quantum gravity: Preliminaries on Liouville quantum gravity

 \section{Preliminaries on Liouville quantum gravity}

 In Section~\ref{subsec:pre-lf}, we recall the definition of the \emph{Liouville field} which underlies Liouville conformal field theory \cite{DKRV16, HRV-disk,GRV19}.
 In Section~\ref{sec-prelim-resampling} we state some resampling properties of the Liouville field.
 In Section~\ref{subsec:pre-qs}, we go over the definitions of quantum surfaces, and in particular the quantum disks and quantum triangles.
-In Section~\ref{subsec:pre-zipper}, we recall the reverse SLE processes and the LCFT zipper.
+In Section~\ref{subsec-third-point} we discuss the quantum surface arising from adding a third boundary point to a quantum disk.
 Finally in Section~\ref{subsec:weld-qt}, we explain the quantum triangle welding result in~\cite{ASY22} and derive Theorem~\ref{thm:main} assuming Theorem~\ref{thm:w2w}.

 Throughout the paper, we let $\gamma\in(0,2)$, $\kappa=\gamma^2$, $Q=\frac{\gamma}{2}+\frac{2}{\gamma}$, and fix the notation $|z|_+ := \max\{|z|, 1\}$.